-The introductory bonus of 50,000 bonus points for spending $2,000 in 3 months offers quite a bit of value, and it shouldn’t be too hard to get.
-Plus, you’ll get 15 Elite Night Credits from the get-go, which will qualify you for Silver Elite status.
+The introductory bonus of 30,000 bonus points for spending $1,000 in 3 months offers quite a bit of value, and it shouldn’t be too hard to get.
+Plus, you’ll get 15 Elite Night Credits from the get-go, which will qualify you for automatic Silver Elite status.
 This card doesn’t provide a Free Night Award, but that’s to be expected at the no annual fee tier.

-Our pick for the best Marriott Bonvoy signup bonus, this card from Chase offers 75,000 Marriott Bonvoy points for spending $3,000 in the first three months after account opening.
+Our pick for the best Marriott Bonvoy card for the average traveler, this card from Chase offers 75,000 Marriott Bonvoy points for spending $3,000 in the first three months after account opening.
 The other cards have the same offer, but the lower annual fee here makes this a great value.
 Besides that, the perks (especially the Free Night Award of 35,000 points) easily make up for the $95 annual fee (since that night can be worth $400 or more).

 You also automatically get Silver Elite status, so you’ll get more points (usually 10%) at any Marriott-brand hotel to help you earn free nights fast.
 There are some other decent benefits with Silver status, but not too many.

-Just like the other cards, you should use the Free Night Award (worth 35,000 points) to offset the annual fee — in this case, of $125.
+Just like the other cards, you should use the Free Night Award (worth 35,000 points) to offset the annual fee — in this case, of $125 (Rates & Fees).
 We’ve found that 35,000 points can be worth $400 or more, depending on the property and season, so you shouldn’t have much trouble using it well if you travel a few times per year.

-This business card is pretty much like the Boundless, but it has more bonus categories and a higher annual fee.
+This business card is pretty much like the Boundless card, but it has more bonus categories and a higher annual fee.

 The merger and combined Marriott Bonvoy rewards program brought quite a few changes to the co-branded credit cards available.
 Some cards were rebranded, while others were retired (they’re no longer available for new applicants).
 Essentially, there are no longer any “SPG” or “Marriott Rewards” credit cards available to apply for anymore.
 Chase and Amex are still the two card issuers for Marriott Bonvoy cards.